-- Students will receive access for VSLO prior to applying for fourth- year rotations, in January of their third year. - Third-year students will only receive access prior, if they are applying to a third year Elective that requires the application to be completed on VSLO. - Documents to be uploaded by the school will be done upon request from VSLO.
-The TouroCOM Clinical Coordinator will upload all required documents on the student's behalf. - When a rotation is confirmed via VSLO, the student must email the Fourth- Year Coordinator on their respective campus for that elective to be added to the student's New Innovations schedule.
-Confirmation emails from VSLO will also suffice in order to obtain school approval.
-If a student does not see the rotation noted on New Innovations, it has not yet been confirmed.

-- Students must follow individual hospital policy when scheduling and confirming electives as some sites have very precise deadlines and requirements, and do not permit extension of deadlines. - Students are advised to follow up with the respective elective sites. - Students are reminded to follow up with all elective rotation sites to confirm rotations in order to avoid any scheduling errors.
+- Students will receive access to VSLO prior to applying for fourth-year rotations, in January of their third year. - Third-year students will only receive access prior if they are applying to a third-year Elective that requires the application to be completed on VSLO. - Documents to be uploaded by the school will be done upon request from VSLO.
+The TouroCOM Clinical Coordinator will upload all required documents on the student's behalf. - Students must follow individual hospital policy when scheduling and confirming electives as some sites have very precise deadlines and requirements, and do not permit extension of deadlines. - Students are reminded to follow up with all elective rotation sites to confirm rotations to avoid any scheduling errors.